 Don’t reuse damaged pallets.
 Splintered ends and protruding nails can cause serious injuries to workers.
 Pallets with missing pieces will eventually break and can cause loss of product or staff injuries in the process.

 Stacking frames or racks can add a great deal of stability to a pallet stack.
 Just be sure never to overload them or allow employees to climb on them.
-OSHA technically allows stacks up to 15 feet high, but many, including the insurance industry and fire agencies, recommend stopping at a 6-foot stack.

 Here’s a quick recap of pallet stacking best practices:

 - Use pallet stacking frames or stacking racks to stabilize the load.

 Of course, we still have to figure out what regulators mean by a “safe height.”

 How High Is Too High for Stacking Pallets?

 There’s no particular OSHA standard that tells you a stack of pallets can be this or that many feet tall.
 Instead, look at how close to the ceiling a stable stack is, and, more to the point, how close to the sprinkler system your pallets reach.

 The standard in question here is 1910.159, which covers automatic sprinkler systems.
 More specifically, look to standard 1910.159(c)(10), which tells us that “the minimum vertical clearance between sprinklers and the material below shall be 18 inches.”